 Our primary curriculum is designed to engage pupils and inspire them to become creative and independent thinkers with a love of learning and a thirst for knowledge.

-We actively encourage pupils to get involved and contribute to the life of the Academy and to be active, respectful and caring members of the communities that they live in as well as thoughtful members of the global community.
+We actively encourage pupils to get involved and contribute to the life of the Trust and to be active, respectful and caring members of the communities that they live in as well as thoughtful members of the global community.

 It is important that children find reading a rewarding and successful experience so we use the Read Write Inc. programme to teach every child to read fluently and confidently through a structured and systematic phonic based approach.